erkanyildiz/EYLogTextView/README.md

 # EYLogViewer
-A simple viewer to see console logs on your iDevice's screen at runtime when it is not connected to Xcode.
+A simple viewer to see your app's logs on your iDevice in realtime.

 # Features